Zahn's construct

-Zahn's construct, in computer science, was a proposed structure for structured control flow in computer programming languages first described by Charles T. Zahn in 1974.
+Zahn's construct in computer science, also known as the "situation case statement", was a proposed structure for structured control flow in computer programming languages first described by Charles T. Zahn in 1974.
 The construct is primarily described in terms of an extension to looping constructs to recognize multiple means by which a loop could terminate.
 For example, a search loop might terminate early, when the target is found; or it might terminate after the search has been completed unsuccessfully.
 Zahn's construct can be used to avoid GO TO statements when determining which case was encountered.
-Zahn does this by introducing a new kind of variable called a situation indicator in a CASE-like construct following the loop.
+Zahn does this by introducing a new kind of variable called a situation indicator in a CASE-like construct surrounding the loop.

 Donald Knuth, in his paper "Structured Programming with Go To Statements", describes two forms of Zahn's construct as follows: